-Ice Lake and Little Gibbon Falls Loop is a 3.8 mile heavily trafficked loop trail located near Yellowstone National Park, WY that features a lake and is good for all skill levels.
+Ice Lake and Little Gibbon Falls Loop is a 3.8 mile heavily trafficked loop trail located near Yellowstone National Park, Wyoming that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, camping, fishing, and canoeing and is best used from July until September.

 Directions from Norris: Travel 3.5 miles east on the Norris-Canyon road.

 Great trail.
 Fun , great river location at top of waterfalls to soak your aching feet.
 There are two stream crossings that require balancing over logs or wading through stream.
 The lake is gorgeous.